 Slow logons have been the most common complaint in Exchange infrastructures.
 For an Exchange user, slow logons can lead to frustration, lower productivity and efficiency.
-For an enterprise that uses Exchange (an on-premise Exchange server or an email service offered by Office 365) for its business correspondence, slow logons and frustrated users can increase support costs and can result in significant revenue loss.
+For an enterprise that uses Exchange (an on-premises Exchange server or an email service offered by Office 365) for its business correspondence, slow logons and frustrated users can increase support costs and can result in significant revenue loss.

 A typical user logon in an Exchange infrastructure begins with the user attempting to access his/her mailbox via one of the following interfaces: